The rise of big data has also seen the rise of public companies utilising this in unique and innovative ways.

 Talend: Cloud and big data integration specialist Talend uses its big data platform to simplify complex integrations between Spark, Hadoop, NoSQL, and cloud resources.
 The platform features management and monitoring capabilities along with design and productivity tools.

 VMware: VMware is a leader in hypervisor software that creates and runs virtual machines, virtualisation software and cloud service software, GlobalData says.
-VMware has strengthened its data centre infrastructure through its hypervisor and cloud platforms.
+VMware has strengthened its data center infrastructure through its hypervisor and cloud platforms.